dkalenov/trading-bots-and-strategies/tradingview_screener/trading_bot/README.md

 Optimising the strategy trying to find the best symbols to trade.
 With a right stop/take coefficient can get positive results

 In a flat the trade can drag on for a long time or only catch stops all the time.
+Very often it closes on stop very soon after opening a position